 Take time every quarter to inspect your website metrics and identify underperforming pages.
 This content may show a few signs of decay:

 - Lowered page visits over time

 - Increasing bounce rates

 - Dropping time on page

-When you discover a weakly-performing page, don’t rush to scrap it.
+When you discover a weakly-performing page, please don’t rush to scrap it.
 Some of the most value-driving industry content comes from repurposed, consolidated, and re-released pages.
-You can use premium guides from past years, update them, and watch the commercial roofing leads come in!
+You can use premium guides from past years, update them, and watch the commercial roofing leads come in.

 Idea #17: Experiment With CTAs

-Your calls-to-action (CTAs) have much more power than you realize!
-In a series of fantastic CTA case studies, Moz showed that changing the offering, hook, and/or phrasing of a call to action can turn a dormant page into a highly productive lead generation tool.
-If you are unfamiliar with the science behind CTA design, you need to read these amazing resources.
+Your calls-to-action (CTAs) have much more power than you realize.
+In a series of fantastic CTA case studies, Moz showed that changing the offering, hook, or phrasing of a call to action can turn a dormant page into a highly productive lead generation tool.
+If you are unfamiliar with the science behind CTA design, you need to read these fantastic resources.